emojicode/emojicode/README.md

 Emojicode is an open source, high-level, multi-paradigm programming language consisting of emojis.
 It features Object-Orientation, Optionals, Generics and Closures.

-## 👩‍🔬💥💡 Major Changes Ahead 🔥⚠️🚱

-The Emojicode source is undergoing some major changes.
-Expect things to be broken in master.
-[Check out the 0.5 branch for stable code.][3]

 ## 🏁 Getting Started

 To learn more about the language and get started quickly visit Emojicode’s [documentation][4].